argonne-lcf/CCS/Tree Sampling.md

 Biasing sampling of a specific node is also possible, and requires updating a single weight in the global sampling strategy (still an $\mathcal{O}(n)$ time operation).

-The hierarchical sampling strategy is a bit more complex, but can be achieved if the biases of subtrees are stored on the node at the base of the subtree. the complexity is the same as biasing a subtree, $\mathcal{O}(k \log_k n)$.
+The hierarchical sampling strategy is a bit more complex, but can be achieved if the biases of subtrees are stored on the node at the base of the subtree.
+The complexity is the same as biasing a subtree, $\mathcal{O}(k \log_k n)$.

 ## The Dynamic Tree Case